74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 In business school speak, he's doing vertical integration and horizontal integration, isn't he?

 Because he's both wiping out competitors, but also moving up the chain to take over all the aspects of it.
+That's right.

-And I think the most violent piece of this, and frankly, what Pablo is most focused on, to use our business school language in this period, is the horizontal integration.
+And I think the most violent piece of this, and frankly, what Pablo is most focused on, to use our business school language in in this period, is the horizontal integration.

 It is the elimination of rivals in Medellin who control lucrative smuggling routes into the United States to market.

-Now, Gordon, in a bit of a, I would say wonderful coincidence, but it's, but it's not that.
+Now, Gordon, in a bit of a, I would say, wonderful coincidence, but it's but it's not that.

 And this is another nod to our Osama bin Laden series: is that in 1976, Gordon, Pablo gets married and he marries, of course, a 15-year-old named Maria Victoria and now Vallejo.

-And Maria Victoria will play an exceptionally important role in this story because this is the start of a family in 1976 that is going to be absolutely critical, not only to just understanding Pablo, but to the hunt for Pablo
+And Maria Victoria will play an exceptionally important role in this story because this is the start of a family in 1976 that is going to be absolutely critical, not only to just understanding Pablo, but to the hunt for Pablo that is to come.

 So in 76, though, and by the way, I don't think that it was legal to marry a 15-year-old in Colombia at that point in time, but he gets a dispensation from a bishop for a fee to make this marriage legal.